 In addition to an RWE, students must also satisfy one additional writing requirement.
 This second writing experience (WE) may be satisfied by:

-Skills: Students must complete at least one two- or three-hour skills course beyond the first year.
+Skills: Students must complete at least six credit hours in skills courses after the first year.
 The Skills requirement may be satisfied in either the second or third year.
 If a course is designated as a writing course as well as a skills course, the student must indicate whether he or she is taking the course to satisfy the writing requirement or the skills requirement.
 A three-hour independent study may also satisfy the RWE requirement.
 The RWE may be completed in either the second or the third year of law school.

 Second-year students are encouraged to participate in extra- and co-curricular activities designed to strengthen skills in legal writing, oral communication, and advocacy, and to provide opportunities for leadership and community service to individuals who require but often cannot afford legal assistance.
 The primary emphasis, however, must remain on academics.